You may have some questions about the survey. Please read the answers to these Frequently Asked Questions to understand more.

 Please note we would still like to speak to you even if you have not experienced any crime, to help us ensure that our findings are representative of all organisations.

-Who is endorsing the study?
+Who has previously endorsed the study?

 - Institute of Hospitality